 Q: What is ABA?

-According to Baer, Wolfe, and Risley (1968), Applied Behavior Analysis (ABA) is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors to a meaningful degree, and to demonstrate that the interventions employed are responsible for the improvement in behavior.
+According to Baer, Wolf, and Risley (1968), Applied Behavior Analysis (ABA) is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors to a meaningful degree, and to demonstrate that the interventions employed are responsible for the improvement in behavior.
 In other words, it is an intense teaching method that we use to teach socially appropriate skills to your child that can be generalized and maintained according to the child's highest level of response.

 Q: How many hours of service does my child need?

 Answer: It is highly recommended that each child receives anywhere from 12-40 hours per week of service.
 However, the number of hours needed varies from child to child.
 It will ultimately depend on the skills that need to be taught and how quickly the child is able to retain and generalize them.
 Because ABA is intensive therapy and should be performed consistently, there would need to be a strict schedule in place to ensure that your child gets all that they need to decrease problem behaviors and increase appropriate behaviors.

 Q: Is this like school?